-The fishing grounds of Japanese fisheries are located in the waters on the continental shelves and slopes, around the waters of islands within Japan's EEZ.
-The main fishing gears of Japan are purse seine (large vessels >40 GRT and small vessels <40 GRT), set net and dip net.
-In the 1980s, BM were mainly caught by dip net.
-From the 1990s, the large and small-scale purse seine fisheries dominated the catch.
-BM catch has decreased since the 2010s (Fig. 4).
-Chub and blue mackerels are caught together by the fisheries and summed up as "mackerel" in Japan's fishery statistics of Japan.
-The catch of BM was estimated from the mixing ratio survey of landings.
-Japan conducts the identification of each species by external shape; BM has distinct black spots on both sides of the body, and the interval between the splines of the first dorsal fin of BM is narrower than that of chub mackerel.
-The proportion of BM catch in the total mackerel catch was about 10% from 2016 to 2022.
+The fishing grounds of Japanese fisheries are located in the water on continental shelves and slopes, around water of Islands within Japan's EEZ.
+The primary fishing gears of Japan are purse-seine (large-scale >40GRT and small-scale <40GRT vessels), set net and dip net.
+In the 1980s, blue mackerel were caught mostly by dip net.
+From the 1990s, large- and small-scale purse-seine fisheries dominated the catch.
+The blue mackerel catch has decreased since the 2010s (Fig. 4).
+Chub and blue mackerels are caught together by the fisheries and summed together as

+"mackerels" in fishery statistics of Japan.
+The blue mackerel catch was estimated from the mixing ratio survey of landing.
+Japan conducts the identification of each species by external form; blue mackerel has clear black spots on both sides of body, and the interval between splines of first dorsal fin of blue mackerel is narrower than that of chub mackerel.
+The proportion of blue mackerel catch in the total mackerel catch was around 10% from 2016 to 2021, although the proportion of blue mackerel was 26% in 2022.

-China conducts a BM fishery only in the NPFC Convention Area, in the same fishing grounds as for chub mackerel.
+China operates a blue mackerel fishery in the NPFC Convention Area only, on the same fishing grounds as for chub mackerel.
 China takes samples to determine the composition of mackerel species in the catch and collects biological information.
-The proportion of blue mackerel is about 10% of the mackerel catch from 2014 to 2021, but increases to 25% in 2022.
-Thus, it is estimated that the catch weight of China (27.7 thousand MT) exceeded that of Japan (24.7 thousand MT) in 2022 (Fig. 4).

 In Russia, there are no accurate catch statistics on the proportion of blue and chub mackerels.
-However, the portion of BM is very small and probably comprises less than 1% of the total mackerel catch by Russia.
+However, the portion of blue mackerel is very small and probably comprises less than 1% of the total mackerel catch by Russia.

-Figure 4: Time series of catch weight from 1982 to 2022 for the Pacific BM stock.
-Colors represent different fisheries in Japan, and purse seine and pelagic trawl fisheries in China are aggregated as red.
-Russia is assumed not to have fished for BM.
+Figure 4: Time series of catch weight from 1982 to 2023 calendar year for the Pacific stock of BM.
+The colors represent different fisheries in Japan.
+Due to data accessibility issues, the Chinese catch is not included in the figure.
+It assumed that Russia caught no fish of BM.